-This vignette covers the second goal of distionary
+This vignette covers the second goal of distionary: to

 evaluate probability distributions, even when that property is not